 (7) "Flow coating" means conveying the substrate over an enclosed sink where the adhesive is applied at low pressure as the item passes under a series of nozzles.

-(8) "HVLP" means a system with specialized nozzles that provide better air and fluid flow than conventional air atomized spray systems at low air pressure, shape spray pattern, and guide high volumes of atomized adhesive particles to the substrate using lower air pressure (10 pounds per square inch or less at the spray cap).(9) "Miscellaneous industrial adhesives" means adhesives (including adhesive primers used in conjunction with certain types of adhesives) used at industrial manufacturing and repair facilities for a wide variety of products and equipment that operate adhesives application processes.
+(8) "HVLP" means a system with specialized nozzles that provide better air and fluid flow than conventional air atomized spray systems at low air pressure, shape spray pattern, and guide high volumes of atomized adhesive particles to the substrate using lower air pressure 10 pounds per square inch or less at the spray cap.

+(9) "Miscellaneous industrial adhesives" means adhesives including adhesive primers used in conjunction with certain types of adhesives used at industrial manufacturing and repair facilities for a wide variety of products and equipment that operate adhesives application processes.

 (10) "Roll coating", "brush coating", and "hand application" means application of high viscosity adhesives onto small surface area.

-(b) Control of volatile organic compounds emissions from miscellaneous industrial adhesives product categories covered by Rules.0921, .0923, .0934, .0935, .0936, .0961, .0962, .0963, .0965, .0966, .0967, and .0968 of this Section are exempted from the requirements of this Rule.
+(b) Control of volatile organic compounds emissions from miscellaneous industrial adhesives product categories covered by 15A NCAC 02D .0921, .0923, .0934, .0935, .0936, .0961, .0962, .0963, .0965, .0966, .0967, and .0968 are exempted from the requirements of this Rule.

-(c) This Rule applies to miscellaneous industrial adhesive application sources whose volatile organic compounds emissions exceed the threshold established in Paragraph (b) of Rule .0902 of this Section.(d) With the exception established in Paragraph (b) of this Rule, all volatile organic compounds containing materials applied by each miscellaneous industrial adhesive application processes before control shall:
+(c) This Rule applies to miscellaneous industrial adhesive application sources whose volatile organic compounds emissions exceed the threshold established in Paragraph (b) of 15A NCAC 02D .0902.

+(d) With the exception established in Paragraph (b) of this Rule, all volatile organic compounds containing materials applied by each miscellaneous industrial adhesive application processes before control shall:

 (1) not exceed limits established in Table 1 of this Paragraph; and